kata198/indexedredis/README.md

 A redis-backed very very fast ORM-style framework that supports indexes.
 It performs searches with O(1) efficency!

+You can store and fetch native python types (lists, objects, strings, integers, etc.).

 IndexedRedis supports both "equals" and "not-equals" operators for comparison.
 It also provides full atomic support for replacing entire datasets (based on model), which is useful for providing a fast frontend for SQL.
 In that use-case, a task that runs on an interval would fetch/calculate datasets from the SQL backend, and do an atomic replace on the datasets the front-end would query.